-To meet criteria for entry a child must have a diagnosis of primary language impairment.
-Their language development should be the main developmental area of concern.
+Language development should be the main developmental area of concern.
 A speech pathologist will need to complete a number of formal and informal speech pathology assessments to determine if a child is a suitable LDC candidate.
 The child’s non-verbal skills (non-verbal intelligence) must be identified as falling in the average or above average range.
 A school psychologist should be contacted to perform a cognitive assessment if applying for a place in Pre Primary or Year 1.
 It is strongly recommended that children applying for a Kindergarten place are assessed by a paediatrician.
 Children must also have sound adaptive behaviour skills.
 This means they need to demonstrate that they will be able to settle into the school environment and participate well.

 Children with learning difficulties in areas other than language, global developmental delays or those learning English as a second language may be best supported through other services.
 Children who are learning English as a second language may be eligible for entry if there are also delays/difficulties in their primary (home) language.
 Speak to a speech pathologist if you are unsure if a child will be a suitable applicant.

 Can we view the centre before deciding to apply?

 Should the current precautions around mass gatherings be lifted, the NEMLDC will be holding an Open Day in July of each year.
 On this day families are invited to view the centre and ask questions about placement.
 Registration is essential by phoning the office on 9218 1600 or by emailing firstname.lastname@example.org

 How long will my child stay in the LDC?